Ulrike Gote

-Ulrike Gote (born 26 October 1965) is a German politician of Alliance 90/The Greens who has been serving as Senator for Science, Health, Nursing and Equality in the Berlin state government since December 2021.
+Ulrike Gote (born 26 October 1965) is a German politician of Alliance 90/The Greens who served as State Minister (Senator) for Science, Health, Nursing and Equality in the government of Governing Mayor of Berlin Franziska Giffey from December 2021 to April 2023.

 Previously, Gote was city councillor for youth, women, health and education of the municipal government of Kassel from 2019 to 2021.
 She was active in Bavarian state politics from 1998 to 2019, serving in various positions including parliamentary manager of the Greens in the State Parliament of Bavaria from 2003 to 2013, and Vice President of the State Parliament from 2013 to 2018.

 Education and personal life

 After graduating from high school in 1985, Gote studied Earth science in Bayreuth, Heidelberg, and Norwich, graduating in 1994 with a degree in geoecology, specializing in hydrology.
 She was a scholarship holder of the Cusanuswerk.

 Gote is married and has three children.

 Political career

 Bavarian politics

 Gote was elected to the State Parliament of Bavaria in the 1998 Bavarian state election.
 She was the only Green deputy elected in Upper Franconia, and thus had the responsibility of representing the entire region.
 During her first term, she was her parliamentary group's spokeswoman for European policy.

 Gote served as manager for the Green Party's parliamentary group from 2003 to 2013.
 During this period, she was also spokeswoman for education, media, and religious policy.
 She became a member of the Higher Education, Research and Culture Committee and became the first Green member of the State Committee of Catholics.
 In 2008, she joined the Bavarian regulatory authority as a media councillor.
 She was also representative of the Greens on the State Council for Monuments from 2006 to 2013.

 After the 2013 Bavarian state election, Gote was elected as vice-president of the State Parliament for the Greens.
 In addition to her existing her posts as spokeswoman for media and religion, she also became legal policy spokeswoman for the Greens.
 During her term as vice-president, she was involved in the inquiry into the "model car affair" involving former minister Christine Haderthauer and her husband.
 Gote did not run for re-election in the 2018 Bavarian state election.
 In February 2019, she replaced Tim Pargent on the Bayreuth city council.